yeehaa123/presentation-moonconf/slides.md

 <!--

 ... and compare that to how it looks today.
-The core chuch of 1306 is still intact, but is hardly recognizable.
+The core chuch is still intact, but is hardly recognizable.
 Over time, it has been augmented by many small modules that each extend the original building with custom functionality, such as housing, catering, and - ironically - prostitution.

-This quote about the microkernel pattern could equally apply to the architecture of the 'Oude Kerk':
+The following quote about the microkernel pattern could equally apply to the architecture of the 'Oude Kerk':

 "It separates a minimal functional core from extended functionality and customer-specific parts.
 The microkernel also serves as a socket for plugging in these extensions and coordinating their collaboration."